Essay. January 2026.

 The premise of most popular treatments of organisational memory is that more remembering is better.
 The research literature is more careful.
 Pablo Martin de Holan and Nelson Phillips’s 2004 paper in Management Science developed the typology that still anchors this side of the field: forgetting can be intentional or unintentional, and it can affect newly acquired knowledge or established knowledge.
 The combinations produce four distinct phenomena, only one of which (accidental loss of established knowledge) is unambiguously bad.
 The other three include the intentional unlearning of obsolete practices, the intentional discarding of newly acquired but unsuitable approaches, and the failure to consolidate new learning.
 Each requires different organisational responses.

-Stark's 2024 paper, introduced earlier, asks the question directly in its title: "Institutional amnesia in government: how much is enough?"
+Stark’s 2024 paper asks the question directly in its title: “Institutional amnesia in government: how much is enough?”
 The argument is that too much forgetting means lessons are never learned, but too much remembering makes organisations rigid, unable to revisit settled assumptions, and trapped by their own prior commitments.
 Some forgetting is functional.
-The interesting question is not "how do we stop forgetting?" but "what should we forget, and what must we keep?"
+The interesting question is not “how do we stop forgetting?” but “what should we forget, and what must we keep?”

 Annette Kluge’s 2023 review in Frontiers in Psychology, which incorporates 31 empirical studies from 2019 to 2022, examines this question at the individual, team, and organisational levels.
 The review treats intentional forgetting and unlearning as a capability rather than a failure mode, finding that organisations capable of deliberate unlearning are better positioned for cross-boundary innovation and adaptation to changed environments.
 The research distinguishes carefully between this and the accidental loss of knowledge documented by Galan, Garcias, and others; the two phenomena look superficially similar but require opposite organisational responses.

-This reframing matters for how anyone designs systems for organisational memory now: the design problem is not capture everything.
+The design problem is not capture everything.
 It is make memory addressable so the organisation can choose what to act on.

 The historical response to memory problems has been documentation: write it down, file it, search for it later.
 Knowledge management as a discipline spent the 1990s and 2000s building wikis, knowledge bases, and intranet portals on this assumption.
 As the previous sections argued, the verdict from the research is that it largely failed: a significant portion of institutional knowledge has remained undocumented across three decades of effort, regardless of the tools available (Daghfous et al., 2023).